-AI for Road Safety
+AI for Road security

-The focus of this new initiative will be to harness the value of AI in enhancing the safe system approach to road safety, with the caveat that the initiative would be applicable to low- and middle- income countries, where most of the road fatalities and injuries occur.
+The focus of this new initiative will be to harness the value of AI in enhancing the safe system approach to road security, with the caveat that the initiative would be applicable to low- and middle- income countries, where most of the road fatalities and injuries occur.

 The role of AI in the following areas will be explored:

-• road safety data and regulatory frameworks
+• road security data and regulatory frameworks

 • safer vehicles